lijok/docs/decision-records/1-store-documentation-in-git.md

 Scripts can be stored alongside generic documentation, which allows for leaner documentation as rather than documenting execution steps, a script can be supplied, together with very short documentation.

-A GUI will have be provided to team members outside of engineering to write and modify documentation.
+A GUI is required for team members outside of engineering to write and modify decision records.

-Documenting higher level view of microservices will have to be done in the `documentation` repo, if the codebases of said microservices are separate.
+Documenting higher level view of microservices has to be done in the `documentation` repo, if the codebases of said microservices are separate.